Arakim411/Find_All_Possibilities_App/README.md

 # Disadvantages
 - Small amount of animations
 - Bug with nested Fragments that are covered by viewPager in [puzzleCreatorFragment](https://github.com/Arakim411/Find_All_Possibilities_App/blob/master/app/src/main/java/com/applications/all_possibilities/fragments/FragmentCreatePuzzleViewPager.kt).
 When user closes this fragment and go to another by Navigation components.
-Fragments that are keep in ViewPager disappear .
-Even if fragments are added again it doesn't work.
-Maybe it is my fault but i am almost sure that is a bug. even when screan is rotating. these fragments are not showing in viewPager, but should.
+Fragments that are keep in ViewPager disappear Even if fragments are added again it doesn't work.
+Maybe it is my fault but i am almost sure that is a bug When screan is rotating these fragments are not showing in viewPager, even though they should.
 I found answer on google but to repair nestedFragments i must add wall of code. i want repair this on my own.
 Now it works becaues before i close ParentFragment i remove Nested Fragments from fragmentManager and add them again in OnCreatView.
 This is not good approach and not always work (for example when screen is rotating)